When evaluating subcontractor bids, a general contractor notices one bid is significantly lower than others. What is the most appropriate first step?

 Why the Other Options Are Wrong

-Option A: Accept the low bid immediately to maximize profit
+Option A: Use the low bid to negotiate with other subcontractors

 Option B: Reject the bid as it's likely a mistake